viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 - ✅ <a href=https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache target=_blank>Microsoft Connected Cache for Enterprise and Education</a>
 ---

-# Deploy MCCE cache node to a Windows host machine
+# Deploy Microsoft Connected Cache caching software to a Windows host machine

-This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCCE) caching software to a Windows host machine.
+This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCC) caching software to a Windows host machine.

-Deploying MCCE to a Windows host machine requires designating a [Group Managed Service Account (gMSA)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or a [Local User Account](https://support.microsoft.com/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d) as the MCCE runtime account.
+Deploying MCC to a Windows host machine requires designating a [Group Managed Service Account (gMSA)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts) or a [Local User Account](https://support.microsoft.com/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d) as the MCC runtime account.
 This prevents tampering with the MCC container and the cached content on the host machine.

-Before deploying MCCE to a Windows host machine, ensure that the host machine meets all [requirements](mcc-ent-prerequisites.md), and that you have [created and configured your MCC Azure resource](https://aka.ms/mccent-create-resources).
+Before deploying MCC to a Windows host machine, ensure that the host machine meets all [requirements](mcc-ent-prerequisites.md), and that you have [created and configured your MCC Azure resource](mcc-ent-create-resource-and-cache.md).

-## Steps to deploy MCCE cache node to Windows
+## Steps to deploy MCC cache node to Windows

 # [Azure portal](#tab/portal)